-Best Lunar New Year Celebrations in the Inland Empire
+Best Chinese New Year Celebrations in the Inland Empire

 Ontario Mills is ringing in the Lunar New Year with a family-friendly festival including face painting, Lion Dancers, Kung Fu and more!
-The Year of the Pig celebration at Ontario Mills will include:
+The Year of the Rat celebration at Ontario Mills will include:

 - Spin the Wheel Prize Giveaways